2sync

 How to share a Google Calendar with your group

 A group calendar makes it simpler to coordinate events, deadlines, and meetings for a team or organization.
-By creating a calendar specifically for your group and granting shared access, everyone in the group sees the same schedule and can contribute to it as needed.
-Here’s how you can do it on Google Calendar:
+Create a calendar for your group, grant shared access, and everyone sees the same schedule.

 1. Create or identify your Google Group